na-na-hi/renget/archive/mkyze5fa.md

 ==Sen has spent much of her tenure as Genin hyperfocusing on more mundane skills rather than developing her jutsu.
 Believing that the role of a shinobi is one of spy, scout and messenger over assassin, warrior or mystic, she has developed an incredible skillset in navigating social environments, acquiring information from any source, exploiting her surroundings and rapidly developing both long and short term strategy.
 In such matters, she already thinks like a Jonin, and any conflict with her invariably becomes a mindgame as she uses every trick in the book as well as other, less conventional methods to keep her opponents unbalanced.
 Fake handsigns suggesting a powerful jutsu, constant deceptive performance, expert use of the environment and other seemingly chaotic levels of adaptation make her extremely frustrating to pin down - if someone does break through her façade and tricks, however, she is extremely vulnerable, without much skill or power in conventional combat to speak for.==

-==What little time she gives to jutsu has been entirely devoted to learning a vast array of E-Class techniques of all types, including all five elemental releases.
+==What little time she gives to jutsu has been mostly devoted to learning a vast array of F-Class techniques of all types, including the petty manifestations of all five elemental releases.
 Each of these jutsu are extremely efficient, simple and easy to learn even without talent, but do not compare to even the most basic combat techniques in power.
 At most, it adds to her repertoire of tricks to keep her foes guessing, or simply makes her true calling as a spy much easier.==

 **Advanced Jutsu**
+Communication Arts 3
 Sensory Arts 3

 ==Sen was guaranteed to become a Sensory Operative due to her talent for those arts.
 Stemming from her more cerebral nature and reinforced by years of focused study, she is capable of enhancing any of her six senses to an extreme degree.
-Though little use in combat, her presence allows her team to coordinate on a level completely impossible without her unique skillset, sharing and organizing vast amounts of information amongst her allies in seconds.==
+Further, her ability to communicate via chakra - both telepathically and in the various arts of hidden messages and encoded data - is far beyond what is expected of her rank.
+Though little use in combat directly, her presence allows her team to coordinate on a level completely impossible without her unique skillset, sharing and organizing vast amounts of information amongst her allies in seconds.==

 ==Her advice and general proficiency as a sensor have rapidly declined alongside her own confidence, however.
 Believing Junki to be far more level-headed and decisive, while also untrusting of her own abilities, she has begun to defer entirely to his judgement in team operations, simply sharing what she can to best inform his strategies.==